DLvalentine/eslint-rails-ee/README.md

 # eslint-rails

 [begin temp]

 Issues I hope to resolve with this fork

 1. `/eslint/eslint.json` route is broken unless you provide the `force_default` param, which isn't always desired
 2. Addition/Usage of eslint flags (like `--fix`)
+3. Change conditions that would "break" a build using rake -- errors should break it, not warnings
+4. before_action/before_filter.... something needs to be done there to support multiple versions of rails. :(

 [end temp]

 Run [ESLint][] against your Rails repo.
 The supported javascript file extensions are the following: